intentdoor/Portifolio_Digitalteste/README.md

-# Spider Portfolio - Digital Portfolio Web Application
+# Arthur Américo - Digital Portfolio Web Application

-A Flask-based interactive digital portfolio with a dark spider theme, featuring both administrative and public areas for showcasing projects and achievements.
+A Flask-based interactive digital portfolio with a dark theme, featuring both administrative and public areas for showcasing projects and achievements.

 ## Features